-Litigation entered into during the first quarter of 1993 as reported on the Form F-3 current report for the month of March 1993, and the settlement of the litigation as reported on the Form F-3 current report for the month of April 1993.
-The cost incurred in the litigation and the settlement thereof were approximately \$1,508,000.
+Litigation was entered into during the first quarter of 1993 as reported on the Form F-3 Current Report for the month of March 1993, and the settlement of that litigation as reported on the Form F-3 Current Report for the month of April 1993 are fully described in said reports which we incorporated herein by reference.
+The cost incurred in the litigation and the settlement thereof was approximately \$1,508,000.